Who are the Institutional Holders in Diffusion Pharmaceuticals Inc. (DFFN)?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -29.17% loss in the last 1 month and extending the period to 3 months gives it a 44.07%, and is 0.99% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.74% over the week and 11.04% over the month.
+The stock witnessed a -18.57% loss in the last 1 month and extending the period to 3 months gives it a 32.73%, and is -15.56% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.92% over the week and 9.98% over the month.

 Diffusion Pharmaceuticals Inc. (DFFN) Analyst Forecasts